The look and feel of the Player is changing! Upcoming changes are identified in this article by providing screenshots labeled "Old UI" and "New UI".

 Taking Notes in the Classroom

-Every time you enter this classroom, you can open the Notes panel to see what notes you've taken and if necessary, click into and edit those notes.
+Every time you enter this classroom, you can open the Notes panel to see what notes you have taken and if necessary, click into and edit those notes.

 You can also click the Bookmark icon from the Classroom Toolbar to bookmark a video or slide location to return to later.